itsthedevman/redis_ipc/README.md

 end
 ```

-The worker can also trigger web events but let's save that for something special.

 ### Channels (and Streams) can support n-number of endpoints

-Let's say you now need a tracker program to trigger web notifications when it starts to track an event.
+Now that the website and worker are communicating, you find yourself needing a tracker program to trigger web notifications when it starts to track an event.
 Since Streams can support n-number of endpoints, so can Channels.
 Let's add a new class to the tracker program:

 ```rb
 class TrackerChannel < RedisIPC::Channel